mendix/docs/content/apidocs-mxsdk/apidocs/property-types-pluggable-widgets.md

 ### 4.3 Action{#action}

-The action property type allows a user to configure an action to do things like calling nanoflows, saving changes, and opening pages.
+The action property type allows a user to configure an action which can do things like call nanoflows, save changes, and open pages.

-If a `dataSource` attribute is not specified, or if an `dataSource` attribute is specified, but the data source is not configured by the user, the client will receive an `ActionValue` representing the action, or `undefined` when the **Do nothing** action was selected.
+If a `dataSource` attribute is not specified, or if a `dataSource` attribute is specified but the data source is not configured by the user, the client will receive an `ActionValue` representing the action or `undefined` if the **Do nothing** action was selected.

 When a `dataSource` attribute is specified and configured by the user it is passed as a function that expects an `ObjectItem` and returns an `ActionValue`: `(item: ObjectItem) => ActionValue`.
 For more information, see the [Datasource](#datasource) section below.